DavisMakerspace/doc-bylaws/bylaws.md

 ### Eligible Voter ###

 Any director or officer of the Corporation is an eligible voter.
 In addition, all persons of the general public shall be entitled to vote at any public meeting provided they have attended at least two (2) of the most recent three (3) public meetings.
+Eligibility to vote on a particular action is forbidden if the person is deemed to be an interested party with respect to the action.

+### Interested Party ###

+An eligible voter shall be deemed an interested party if he or his immediate family is the subject of a vote or if he or his immediate family stands to gain financially from the outcome of the vote.

+Any otherwise eligible voter who is an interested party with respect to a particular action called to vote is ineligible to participate in that vote.

 # Amendment of Bylaws #